 - Forgiveness: the act of pardoning an offender.

-- Freedom defined: The ability to make choices without being constrained.
+- Freedom defined: The enjoyment of personal liberty, of not being a slave or prisoner.
+The ability to make choices without being constrained.
+Requires responsibility for the consequences of one’s actions.

 - Generosity: the quality of being kind and giving.